X8Future/Assetto-Hub-bot/README.md

 - Will remove a leaderboard run based on a Discord ID or Steam ID and will DM the user to let them know that their run has been removed from the leaderboard.
 Make sure when choosing you put an option for either steam ID or discord ID so the bot will know what to look for, then select player_id for steam id or discord_user for a user already whitelisted

 Command Name `/serverembed`
 - This command creates a server embed (up to 5 servers) using invite links.
-Numbered inputs map to each server and the embed shows slot types, server time, weather, and a join link, with customizable color and thumbnail.
+Numbered inputs map to each server, and the embed shows slot types, server time, weather, and a join link, with customizable color and thumbnail.

 Command Name `/enablewelcome`&`/welcomeset`
 - Enablewelocome will enable the command for and start sending welcome messages to new users to the server, welcomeset will allow you to move the channel you want the welcome messages